mdn/content/files/en-us/web/api/documentpictureinpicture/requestwindow/index.md

 - `options` {{optional_inline}}
   - : An options object containing the following properties:
     - `height`
       - : A non-negative number representing the height to set for the Picture-in-Picture window's viewport, in pixels.
-If not specified, the default value 0 is used.
+If `options` is not specified, the default value 0 is used.
-    - `width` {{optional_inline}}
+    - `width`
       - : A non-negative number representing the width to set for the Picture-in-Picture window's viewport, in pixels.
-If not specified, the default value 0 is used.
+If `options` is not specified, the default value 0 is used.

 > **Note:** If one of the options is specified, the other one must be too, otherwise an error is thrown.
-If both values are not specified, or specified as 0 or too large, the browser will clamp or ignore the values as appropriate to provide a reasonable user experience.
+If both values are not specified, specified as 0, or set too large, the browser will clamp or ignore the values as appropriate to provide a reasonable user experience.

 ### Return value